xuhongl/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

     f.
 For Virtual machine name, type **MainVM**, or a different name that is unique.

     g.
-Leave availabity option as **No infrastructure redundacy required**
+Leave availability option as **No infrastructure redundancy required**

     h.
 Ensure the image is **Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)**